spryker/spryker-docs/docs/pbc/all/offer-management/202212.0/marketplace/marketplace-merchant-portal-product-offer-management-feature-domain-model-and-relationships.md

 ---
 title: "Marketplace Merchant Portal Product Offer Management feature: Domain model and relationships"
-description: This document provides reference information about product offers in the Merchant Portal.
+description: This document provides reference information about product offers in the Merchant Portal
-template: feature-walkthrough-template
+template: concept-topic-template
 ---

 The *Marketplace Merchant Portal Product Offer Management* feature lets merchants manage product offers and their prices, stock, validity dates in the Merchant Portal.